lianogueira/pytwanalysis/README.md

-# pyTwitterAnalysis
+# pytwanalysis - (Twitter Analysis)
-A tool to gather, discover, and analyze Twitter data using a combinations of graph-clustering and topic modeling techniques with the goal of semantically grouping tweet messages together.
+A tool to gather, discover, and analyze Twitter data using a combination of graph-clustering and topic modeling techniques with the goal of semantically grouping tweet messages together.

 #### **Installation**

 ```
-pip install pyTwitterAnalysis
+pip install pytwanalysis
 ```

 #### **Initializing an object**
 ```
-import pyTwitterAnalysis as ta
+import pytwanalysis as ta
 ```

 ```